 - Talking about it together when something happens: Let the other person know what you cannot accept.
 Take responsibility by apologising for hurtful behaviour. - Telling a teacher on duty when it happens, preferably immediately, but within a day.
-If it is not possible to talk to a teacher at the time, seek out a teacher in the Hub or ask to speak to Liz or Geli in the office - Telling parents and asking them to contact the class teacher.

-3. It is expected that students treat teachers with respect at all times and follow instructions promptly to ensure the school is a safe and orderly environment.
+If it is not possible to talk to a teacher at the time, seek out a teacher in the Hub or ask to speak to Liz or Geli in the office - Telling parents and asking them to contact the class teacher. - 3.
+It is expected that students treat teachers with respect at all times and follow instructions promptly to ensure the school is a safe and orderly environment.

-4. School property also needs to be treated respectfully and this includes not damaging materials and equipment or being wasteful with school resources.

-Teachers will take action in line with the school's safe-guarding, behaviour and anti-bullying policies.
-This will include talking to all parties involved and where necessary, will include their parents.

-Any action in this process will be aimed at ensuring better awareness, repairing damage and re-establishing good relationships.

-I understand the contents of this contract and agree to abide by the rules of social conduct at Ringwood Waldorf School
+4. School property also needs to be treated respectfully and this is equipment or being wasteful with school resources. ncludes not damaging materials and Teachers will take action in line with the school's safe-guarding, beh will include talking to all parties involved and where necessary, will i , Any action in this process will be aimed at ensuring better awareness good relationships. ss, repairing damage and re-establishing I understand the contents of this contract and agree to abide by the rules of social conduct at Ringwood Waldorf School Signed: Date: Staff Member: Date:

-Signed:

-Date:

-Staff Member:

-Date: